 - Understands and produces melodies and rhythms

-- Sensitive and can discern between sounds, pitch, rhythm, timbre, and tone
+- Discerns between sounds, pitch, rhythm, timbre, and tone

 - Creates, reproduces and recognizes music